 Special Servers and Security Features

 In addition to regular servers, NordVPN has servers that are specifically designed to address certain concerns.
-For example, their P2P servers are designed for individuals who primarily want to use the VPN for torrenting.
+For example, their P2P servers use a design for individuals who primarily want to use the VPN for torrenting.

 They have dedicated IP servers as well as double VPN servers, which add an extra layer of protection by encrypting your traffic twice.
 Onion Over VPN servers is for individuals looking for added protection while surfing on the dark web.